 STEP 1 – SCHEDULING AN ASSESSMENT

 An assessment can also sometimes be called an intake.
 Either way, you would start by calling our admissions department at 1-855-GenPsych (Pretty easy so far, right?)
-You will give the admissions coordinator a bit of background information and they will schedule you to come in for an appointment with our intake coordinator and a provider (Either a psychiatrist or APN).
+You will give the admissions coordinator a bit of background information and they will schedule you to come in for an appointment with our intake coordinator and a provider (either a psychiatrist or APN).
 This can usually be scheduled within 24 hours of your call or sometimes even the same day.
 If you’re 18 or older, you’ll have to call yourself.
-Adolescents will have there appointments scheduled by their parents or caregivers.
+Adolescents will have their appointments scheduled by their parents or caregivers.

-STEP 2 – THE ASSESSMENT / INTAKE PROCESS
+STEP 2 – THE ASSESSMENT/INTAKE PROCESS

 Once you enter the building, you’ll check in at the front desk and be given a small amount of paperwork to fill out.
-You’ll then be greeted by our intake coordinator, who will offer you some coffee or tea and take you to their office to give you all of the information you will need about our different programs and answer any questions you might have (Ask as many as you like).
+You’ll then be greeted by our intake coordinator, who will offer you some coffee or tea and take you to their office to give you all of the information you will need about our different programs and answer any questions you might have (Ask as many as you like!).
 After meeting with our intake coordinator, you will then met with a provider for a formal assessment.
-He/she will ask a number of questions from how much sleep you are getting, to what different symptoms you may be experiencing.
+He/she will ask a number of questions from how much sleep you are getting to what different symptoms you may be experiencing.
 If the assessment is for an adolescent, the provider will also spend some time with a parent or caregiver in order to gain further insight.

 The goals of the assessment are to:

-1) Determine the level of care needed (either partial hospitalization or intensive outpatient)
+1) Determine the level of care needed (either partial hospitalization or intensive outpatient).

 2) Determine what specific track of treatment will be most helpful based upon your symptoms.

 Adult tracks include: Anxiety and Trauma, Eating Disorders, General Mental Health, Dialectical Behavioral Therapy (DBT) and Substance Abuse and Co-Occurring Disorders.